Peripli/specification/api.md

 }
 ```

-The `services` object in every element is actually the catalog returned from an OSB `/v2/catalog` call - the actual catalog of the specified broker.

 | Response field | Type | Description |
 | --- | --- | --- |
 | brokers* | array-of-broker-objects | Schema of broker objects defined below.
 MAY be empty. |